OpenStuder/OpenStuder.github.io/gateway.md

 The **Open Studer gateway daemon** is installed as a [systemd](https://www.freedesktop.org/wiki/Software/systemd/) service unit and you can use the standard commands to start and stop the daemon or check the status or log output.

-A typical use case is to stop the daemon, modify it's configuration and then start the daemon again.
+A typical use case is to stop the daemon, modify the configuration and then start the daemon again.

 #### start